A quick setup guide

 Does it work on Apple Silicon (M1, M2, M3, M4)?

 Yes.
-Paw-Paw is a universal binary — runs natively on Apple Silicon with no Rosetta translation.
-Also works on Intel Macs running macOS 12 or later.
+Paw-Paw 0.1.9 is a universal binary that runs natively on Apple silicon and Intel Macs running macOS 13 Ventura or later.

 How do I completely uninstall it?